dmlc/dgl/python/dgl/model_zoo/chem/README.md

 Graph neural networks make it possible for a data-driven representation of molecules out of the atoms, bonds and molecular graph topology, which may be viewed as a learned fingerprint [3].

 ### Models

 - **Graph Convolutional Network**: Graph Convolutional Networks (GCN) have been one of the most popular graph neural networks and they can be easily extended for graph level prediction.
+- **SchNet**: SchNet is a novel deep learning architecture modeling quantum interactions in molecules which utilize the continuous-filter convolutional layers [4].
+- **Multilevel Graph Convolutional neural Network**: Multilevel Graph Convolutional neural Network (MGCN) is a well-designed hierarchical graph neural network directly extracts features from the conformation and spatial information followed by the multilevel interactions [5].
+- **Message Passing Neural Network**: Message Passing Neural Network (MPNN) is a well-designed network with edge network (enn) as front end and us  Set2Set to output prediction [6].
 ## References

 [1] Chen et al. (2018) The rise of deep learning in drug discovery. *Drug Discov Today* 6, 1241-1250.